ogdendavis/denver-kitchen-gardens/src/cms/service_pages/personalized-garden-consultations.md

 title: Personalized Garden Consultations
 preview_heading: Garden Consultations
 preview_image: /images/uploads/consultation_preview.png
-preview_text: We create comprehensive and personalized plans for your dream garden.
+preview_text: Comprehensive and personalized plans for your dream garden.
 preview_on_homepage: true
 header_image: /images/uploads/consultation_hero.png
 intro_subheading: Having a garden can bring you so much joy but if you're new to it, there is so much to learn!